-For persons with temporary admission there are important practical obstacles in obtaining travel documents and re-entry permits.
+For persons with temporary admission there are important legal and practical obstacles in obtaining travel documents and re-entry permits.
 They do not have an automatic right to a travel document, and their travel rights are very limited.
 If they want to travel outside Switzerland, they must first apply to the SEM (via the cantonal authority) for a return visa (permission to re-enter Switzerland).
 A return visa is only granted in specific circumstances (severe illness or death of family members and close relatives; to deal with important and urgent personal affairs; for cross-border school trips; to participate in sports or cultural events abroad; or for humanitarian reasons).
 A return visa can be issued for other reasons if the person has already been temporarily admitted for three years.

 In addition to the return visa, the person needs a valid travel document.
-Persons with temporary admission can apply to the SEM (via the cantonal authority) for a travel document if they can show that it is impossible for them to obtain travel documents from their home country, or that it cannot be expected of them to apply for travel documents from the authorities of their home country.3 The practice regarding this is very strict, it is only seldom recognised that the person cannot obtain travel documents from their home country.
+Persons with temporary admission can apply to the SEM (via the cantonal authority) for a travel document if they can show that it is impossible for them to obtain travel documents from their home country, or that it cannot be expected of them to apply for travel documents from the authorities of their home country.
+The practice regarding this is very strict, it is only seldom recognised that the person cannot obtain travel documents from their home country.
 They must document very clearly what they have done to obtain travel documents (visits to the embassy etc.).
 In many cases, the persons do not succeed in proving their lack of documents, as the embassies of their home countries are reluctant to confirm in writing that they will not issue a travel document.
 This means persons with temporary admission are often unable to travel – for lack of documents, but mainly due to the strict regulation regarding return visas, see above.

 There are important practical obstacles in obtaining travel documents and re-entry permits for foreigners with temporary admission.